ajmercado1229/ajmercado1229.github.io/Nashville_Housing.md

 WHERE a.PropertyAddress IS NULL
 ```

--- Now UPDATE to correct the nulls
+Since we know that this fomrula works, write an UPDATE query to fix the null records by populating the PropertyAddress.

 ```sql
 UPDATE a